 just hours after being arrested as a vagrant for not carrying his ID.
 Under the system,

-adult vagrants can apply for free board and lodging for up to 10 days at relief
+adult vagrants can apply for free board and lodging for up to 10 days at

-stations, she said.
-In that time,
+relief stations, she said.
+In that

-ticket home.
-Before the system
+train ticket home.
+Before the system was

-jail vagrants and beggars, and send them back to their hometowns, Gao said.
+beggars, and send them back to their hometowns, Gao said.
+"The establishment of the new relief

-forward for human rights protection in China."
+system is a major step forward for human rights protection in China."
 As of March of this

 year, the system had helped 588,500 street children nationwide, she